Finalist for the 2020 New Brunswick Book Awards, Mrs. Dunster’s Fiction Book Prize

 “Chris Eaton’s monumental novel Symphony No. 3, a novel whose writing style, and ambition, rivals the canonically “great novels” of the nineteenth century by reviving their approach to storytelling in the twenty-first century.” —Margaryta Golovchenko, White Wall Review

-Chris Eaton is the author of three previous novels, including Chris Eaton, a Biography (Book*hug, 2013), selected as one of the Books of the Year by Quill and Quire and the Toronto Star.
+Chris Eaton is the author of three previous novels, including Chris Eaton, a Biography (Book*hug, 2013), selected as one of the Books of the Year by Quill & Quire and the Toronto Star.
 He spent many years making music in the band Rock Plaza Central.
-He currently lives in Sackville, New Brunswick, with his partner and two children.
+He currently lives in Ottawa with his partner and two children.